JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/3_Rewarded_Video.md

-## Server Reward Verification Callback
+## Server-Side Reward Verification Callback
 **Note：**
 The Server-side verification is not necessary.
 Server-side verification acts as an additional layer of validation for rewarded ad views in your app.
 It’s performed in addition to the standard client-side callback.
 You can use server-side verification to validate each completed rewarded video ad view and ensure you're only rewarding users who have actually finished watching the video in your app.